Suzuki Swift review

 The Suzuki Swift is a fun and affordable supermini that rivals the Renault Clio and Vauxhall Corsa

 The third-generation Suzuki Swift arrived in 2010, and is a fine alternative to mainstream rivals, such as the Ford Fiesta, Hyundai i20 and Mazda 2.
 It has a longer body and wheelbase than the old car, and offers a more stylish look, better performance and lower emissions, too.
 It’s still not one of the best-looking superminis on the market, but it does boast an engaging driving experience, peppy petrol engines and a great-value price tag.
 It’s a winning formula for the brand, too.
-The Swift now account for almost 40 per cent of the company’s sales in the UK.
+The Swift now accounts for almost 40 per cent of the company’s sales in the UK.
 The Swift is available in racy three-door and practical five-door bodystyles, as well as a brilliant Swift Sport model that's the hot hatch bargain of the decade.
 The latter arrived in 2011 and is powered by a 1.6-litre engine, with 134bhp and 160Nm of torque, for a 0-62mph time of around 8.5 seconds and a top speed of 125mph.
 However, it's not all good news, because the Suzuki is hobbled by a small boot and cramped rear seats.
 A mid-life facelift in 2013 brought slightly different bumpers and interior trim, plus the option of four-wheel drive on the 1.2-litre five-door model.

 The Suzuki Swift has a vibrant personality.
 The tiny dimensions and light controls make it a doddle to drive in town, while the sharp steering, strong grip and slick gearchange mean it's as fun as Ford Fiesta on a twisting backroad.
 The entry-level 1.2-litre petrol engine is a smooth and eager performer, but it needs to be worked hard to give its best, although it makes little difference to performance if you opt for two or four-wheel drive.
 Petrol versions are also available with a smooth but slow acting four-speed automatic gearbox.
 The 74bhp 1.3-litre diesel is the same engine found in the Vauxhall Corsa, and provides a good burst of its 190Nm of torque from low in the rev band, which makes it great fun to drive.
 Drivers wanting maximum thrills should take the Swift Sport for a spin.
 Its combination of 132bhp 1.6-litre engine and precise six-speed manual gearbox means the 0-62mph sprint takes just 8.7 seconds, while the uprated chassis provides acrobatic agility in the corners.
 From 2013, this car is now available in three or five-door bodystyles.
 Better still, all Swift models are remarkably refined on the motorway and soak up most bumps and potholes.